darkarchon/gallery-picasa/README.md

 gallery-picasa
 ==============

-MODx plugin to use Picasa as storage and gallery
+MODx Revo plugin to use Picasa as storage and gallery.

-Original post is habrahabr.ru/post/83358/
+Bootstrap 3 output.

-But modification is modx.im/blog/addons/433.html
+Original post is habrahabr.ru/post/83358/  modifications on modx.im/blog/addons/433.html